KozakaiAya/AutoPT/README.md

 ## Current Goal

-* Provide the infrastructure for PT users' common operations, for example, BT client interaction, archiving, backup, etc.
+* Provide the infrastructure of the PT users' common operations, for example, BT client interaction, archiving, backup, etc.
-* Automate the process of download and backup with a list of TorrentID.
+* Automate the process of downloading, archiving and making backup with a list of TorrentID.

 ## Roadmap